 The broad outline you need to keep in mind is that if it’s phablet-sized or larger, then blow it a kiss, give it a cuddle and say goodbye to your beloved for a couple weeks.

 Note: this doesn’t necessarily mean bad news for lounging by the pool, cocktail by your side as you perfect your #hotdoglegs pose.
-In fact, it could be the perfect excuse to either splurge on one of the latest and greatest smartphones, like the Samsung Galaxy S8, with its dazzling infinity screen, or go way retro and spend the equivalent of two (pricey) cocktails on the recently released Nokia 3310.
+In fact, it could be the perfect excuse to either splurge on one of the latest and greatest smartphones like the Samsung Galaxy S10 or the iPhone XS, or go way retro and spend the equivalent of two (pricey) cocktails on the Nokia 3310.
 One word: SNAKE.

 Pack your charger

 Here’s another important thing to remember: don’t attempt to bring your charger on the flight with you.
 There’s a high risk of your portable lithium bestie being taken away at security.
 So if like most other Apple fanboys/girls, your iPhone comes as a unique double act with its charger, it may help to curtail your mobile usage at the airport and stick the charger in your checked-in baggage.

 Regional and international airlines enforcing these restrictions include EasyJet, British Airways, RyanAir, Jet2.com, Monarch, Thomas Cook, Thomson, Atlas-Global Airlines, Egyptair, Middle East Airlines, Qatar Airways, Emirates, Etihad Airways, Pegasus Airways, Royal Jordanian, Saudia, Tunis Air and Turkish Airlines.